Ragunath-07/simple-portfolio-site/README.md

 ## How to view

-You can access my portfolio website by visiting [link] Feel free to explore the content and get in touch!
+You can access my portfolio website by visiting (https://ragunath-07.github.io/simple-portfolio-site/) Feel free to explore the content and get in touch!

 Thank you for visiting my portfolio website!